Summer Research Projects for 2019

 Interest in / experience with programming in a terminal and/or via a remote connection is recommended.

 This roughly amounts to something like a mountain sitting on the surface of a neutron star, the shape and height of which can teach us about how matter behaves at super-nuclear densities.
 Students will have the opportunity to look for potential LIGO signals that correlate with known pulsars in frequency and sky location, as well as sources corresponding to neutron stars not observed with light-based telescopes.

-Experience with programming and Bayesian statistics is recommended.
+Interest in / experience with programming, signal processing, and Bayesian statistics is recommended.